• twitter-icon

 ITC Availability Upon Air Conditioners and Reversal

-Beneath GST, every enrolled individual is qualified to avail of the Input Tax Credit on buying the goods or services which are to be utilized for the business purpose.
-However, section 17(5) limits input tax credit on the goods or services obtained by the taxable individual towards the construction of the immovable property excluding the plant and machinery on his part for the utilization to move the business ahead.
+Beneath GST, every enrolled individual is qualified to avail of the Input Tax Credit on buying the goods or services that are to be utilised for business purposes.
+However, section 17(5) limits input tax credit on the goods or services obtained by the taxable individual towards the construction of the immovable property, excluding the plant and machinery on his part for the utilisation to move the business ahead.

 Now, immovable property is that which is defined under Section 3(26) of the General Clauses Act, 1897 states that immovable property is said to be the “things attached to the earth or permanently attached to the walls and building”.
-But the air conditioners are attached to the walls, they could get removed and installed at any other place.
-It does not come beneath the immovable property.
+But the air conditioners are attached to the walls; they could be removed and installed at any other place.
+It does not come under the immovable property.

-A centralized AC system is acknowledged as a plant and machinery and not an immovable property therefore restrictions u/s 17(5) must not apply.
-But the same must be ensured that the air conditioner cost must be separately booked as plant and machinery and does not engage the cost of building.
+A centralised AC system is acknowledged as plant and machinery and not an immovable property; therefore, restrictions u/s 17(5) must not apply.
+But the same must be ensured that the air conditioner cost must be separately booked as plant and machinery, and does not include the cost of building.

 Moreover, when the AC has been installed in the office or factory for the purpose of business, ITC would be available.
 But when the supply consists of taxable and exempt goods, then the ITC reversal must be performed under Rule 42 and Rule 43 of the CGST Rules.